MiSTer-devel/Downloader_MiSTer/docs/drop-in-databases.md

 If a database ID already exists in `downloader.ini` or in an earlier drop-in file (alphabetical order), the duplicate is skipped with a warning.
 The first occurrence always wins.

+The same applies within a single file: a section repeated in the same `.ini` file is skipped with a warning, and only the first occurrence is used.

 ### Hidden files are ignored

 Files starting with `.` (like `.backup.ini`) are skipped.